 Founded in 1724 by a greek monk, the monastery it’s an architectural masterpiece and an oasis of tranquility in the heart of the noisy old town, surrounded by pubs and restaurants.

 Relatively small comparing to others monasteries, the inside impress with its collection of semi prescious stones, an esoteric representation of the 12 zodiacal signs (fact not common for an ortodox site).

-Inside, the photography is not permitted, however the restriction doesn’t apply in the courtyard nor outside the monastery.
+Inside, the photography is not permitted (doesn’t work for me), however the restriction doesn’t apply in the courtyard nor outside the monastery.